Section 1: Understanding the Advancing Wellness Grants Program

 Are there deadlines for grant applications?

 We employ an open application process and accept letters of interest on an ongoing basis.
-As of November 2018, we have an interim Letter of Interest.
-The new system will launch in early 2019.

 Does Cal Wellness give priority to previous or current grantees?

 Cal Wellness does not give priority to previous or current grantees.
 Any organization is encouraged to apply if its request fits within the guidelines of our Advancing Wellness grants program.

 Does Cal Wellness require an independent financial audit?

 If, after submitting a letter of interest, an organization is invited to submit a proposal, two years’ worth of independent financial audits will be requested.
 If your organization does not have recent audited financial statements (within the last 18 months), the most recent Form 990 (tax return) will suffice.